Does this email already exist?

 Now you’re making architecture decisions.

 Bloom filters.
-Put one in front of the database.
+Put one in front of the database if most checks are misses.
 A Bloom filter answers “definitely not here” without touching disk.
 If it says “maybe here,” you fall through to the database.
-False positives but no false negatives.
+False positives, no false negatives, but only if the filter is kept current.
+The database constraint still decides.

-Request → Bloom Filter → "not here" → allow signup
+Request → Bloom Filter → "not here" → try insert

 1 billion users